josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 Some buttons in the main toolbar are the same as those in the 3D workspace.
 A brief explanation is given with the shortcut if the mouse cursor is hovered over a button for one second.
 Some buttons may have additional functionality if another keypress is performed.
+A triangle may be shown below each tool, indicating another tool wrapped in that button.
+Long pressing and selecting that tool will provide it's functionality.
-A recap of main functionality of each button with its default shortcut is provided below from left to right:
+A recap of main functionality of each button with its default shortcut is provided below from left to right.
+Wrapped tools are indented under their default tool:

 @Image(source: "2d_toolbar.png")